Dr Marc Remond

 DOI 10.1097/CRD.0000000000000065

-Citations Scopus - 16Web of Science - 16
+Citations Scopus - 2Web of Science - 23

-2016 Chamberlain-Salaun J, Mills J, Kevat PM, Rémond MGW, Maguire GP, 'Sharing success - understanding barriers and enablers to secondary prophylaxis delivery for rheumatic fever and rheumatic heart disease', BMC Cardiovascular Disorders, 16 (2016) [C1]
+2016 Chamberlain-Salaun J, Mills J, Kevat PM, Remond MGW, Maguire GP, 'Sharing success - understanding barriers and enablers to secondary prophylaxis delivery for rheumatic fever and rheumatic heart disease', BMC CARDIOVASCULAR DISORDERS, 16 (2016) [C1]

 Background: Rheumatic fever (RF) and rheumatic heart disease (RHD) cause considerable morbidity and mortality amongst Australian Aboriginal and Torres Strait Islander populations.
 Secondary antibiotic prophylaxis in the form of 4-weekly benzathine penicillin injections is the mainstay of control programs.
 Evidence suggests, however, that delivery rates of such prophylaxis are poor.
 Methods: This qualitative study used semi-structured interviews with patients, parents/care givers and health professionals, to explore the enablers of and barriers to the uptake of secondary prophylaxis.
 Data from participant interviews (with 11 patients/carers and 11 health practitioners) conducted in four far north Queensland sites were analyzed using the method of constant comparative analysis.
 Results: Deficits in registration and recall systems and pain attributed to injections were identified as barriers to secondary prophylaxis uptake.
 There were also varying perceptions regarding responsibility for ensuring injection delivery.
 Enablers of secondary prophylaxis uptake included positive patient-healthcare provider relationships, supporting patient autonomy, education of patients, care givers and healthcare providers, and community-based service delivery.
 Conclusion: The study findings provide insights that may facilitate enhancement of secondary prophylaxis delivery systems and thereby improve uptake of secondary prophylaxis for RF/RHD.